The Rage

 ((my personal experience is merely one of an infinite number))

 I notice that I spend a lot of time focused on future or past, it is all but impossible to just be content in the present moment without guilt.
-The habits that I regularly indulge called my personality do not permit it easily, and the systems in which I participate (religious, spiritual, scientific, secular and non secular) often don’t help, as long as I let myself get swept away by thoughts and emotions, pleasure and pain.
+The habits that I regularly indulge called my personality do not permit it easily, and the systems and relationships in which I participate (religious, spiritual, scientific, secular and non secular) often don’t help, as long as I am deluded by the personal and get caught up in thoughts and emotions pertaining to pleasure and pain.
 Identifying with these things leaves me with a false sense of who I am.

 I pray to see beyond the delusion of stories, my personal perspective and for freedom from attachment to experiences, whether they be pleasant or unpleasant.
 (Freedom from slavery to mind ego).